flyconnectome/bigclust/README.md

 # BigClust

-`BigClust` is a set of tools for interactively exploring large clusterings via dendrograms or heatmaps.
+`bigclust` is a set of tools for interactively exploring clusterings via dendrograms with several 100k leafs.
 For that we are making use of the `pygfx` WGPU-based rendering engine.

 ## Installation